-This is the sixth annual national data report which presents national and state/territory NSP data over the period 2016/17 to 2020/21.
+This is the seventh annual national data report which presents national and state/territory NSP data over the five-year period 2017/18 to 2021/22.

-- Based on ~2,000 NSP occasions of service (OOS) recorded at primary and secondary NSPs that participated on the snapshot day in 2021, two in five (40%) of NSP OOS involved provision of health education/interventions and one in ten (9%) involved a referral.
+- Based on ~2,000 NSP occasions of service (OOS) recorded at primary and secondary NSPs that participated on the snapshot day in 2022, two in five (43%) of NSP OOS involved provision of health education/interventions and one in twelve (8%) involved a referral.